domcode/rafflers/README.md

 # rafflers
 A collection of fun, funky, esoteric rafflers

+## Can I submit one?
+Yes!
+Everyone!
+Even if you're not a member of DomCode.
+Even if it's already implemented in a language.
+Be creative.
+Have fun!

 ## How does it work?
 It's easy!
 Just create a directory in the top level for your raffler.